tazrian-amin/OptiMeal/README.md

 # OptiMeal - Optimal Meal Ordering & Restaurant Management System

+A revolutionary budget-first food ordering system designed especially for students and young professionals who struggle with the overwhelming choices and budget constraints of traditional food delivery apps.

+## 🎯 **The Real Problem We're Solving**

+As university students, we face a daily struggle that existing food delivery apps fail to address:

+**The "Too Many Options" Problem:**
+- **Decision Paralysis**: Apps like FoodPanda and Pathao Food overwhelm us with hundreds of menu items
+- **Time Wasting**: We spend precious time (that could be used for studying) just deciding what to order
+- **Budget Overspending**: Without budget constraints, we often choose expensive items that exceed our financial limits
+- **Revenue-First Approach**: Existing platforms prioritize restaurant profits over student affordability

+**Why OptiMeal?**
+OptiMeal was born from real frustration.
+Instead of building another app that maximizes restaurant revenue, we created a solution that puts students first - with budget filtering, simplified choices, and time-efficient ordering that respects our financial constraints and academic schedules.

+---

-A comprehensive console-based food ordering and restaurant management system built in C, designed to connect customers, restaurant owners, and administrators in a unified platform.
+A comprehensive console-based food ordering and restaurant management system built in C, designed to connect customers, restaurant owners, and administrators in a unified platform while prioritizing user affordability and decision simplicity.

 ## 🏗️ System Architecture